ComparisonMay 11, 2026 Updated May 19, 2026 10 min read

 How to get it: Install Ollama (ollama.com).
 Run ollama pull qwen3.
 No API key.
 No account.
 No cost beyond electricity.

 Why it's #6: Completely private.
 No data leaves your machine.
 No rate limits.
 No daily caps.
-The 8B model runs on 8GB RAM.
-The 32B model needs 16-32GB.
+Runs whatever model your hardware can fit.

 Summary card for #6 Qwen3 via Ollama: unlimited local inference, no data leaves your machine, hardware-dependent speed